Summer at Camp Orkila

 If you are getting dropped off at the ferry landing in Anacortes or arriving via the Airporter Shuttle, then you can walk onto the ferry, and we will pick you up once you arrive at Orcas Island.
 Look for a Y vehicle or bus as you walk off the ferry.

-• We can only guarantee transportation for the 3:45pm and 6:45pm ferry departing Anacortes the day before training starts.
+• We can only guarantee transportation for the afternoon ferry departing Anacortes the day before training starts.
 If you must arrive on a different boat, we may be able to pick you up if you contact us in advance.

 • We encourage carpooling and connecting with other staff to both save money and make friends!